Trel725/tf701/README.md

 ## Booting

 Download the "boot-media-linuxroot-15.img" file from ~/prebuilt or build it yourself.
-Go to the bootloader on your tabet (power + volume down).
+Go to the bootloader on your tablet (power + volume down).
 From your PC boot the tf701t via fastboot: (assuming you run linux)

 * $ sudo fastboot boot boot-media-linuxroot-15.img